Vegetarian Stuffed Peppers For Two

-Then it hit me – Vegetarian Stuffed Peppers!
-Bell peppers are available all year round, so you can definitely make them for Easter.
+Then it hit me – Vegetarian Stuffed Bell Peppers!
+Bell peppers are available all year round, so you can definitely make them for any holiday.

 Of course these stuffed peppers for two are by no means a holiday dinner.
 I ate stuffed peppers growing up as a regular Sunday dinner (although I didn’t particularly care for them as a child).

 I’m not fond of green peppers, so as an adult I made mine with orange and yellow peppers.

 Instead of your typical ground beef filling, I opted to make a tomato rice filling (similar to my homemade Spanish rice but without the Spanish flair).
 Then I added black beans for protein.

 These Vegetarian Stuffed Peppers are almost vegan as I added shredded cheese on top, but you can easily swap that out for a vegan-friendly cheese or leave it out altogether.

 Ingredients For Vegetarian Stuffed Bell Peppers